compulim/generator-azure-web-app/README.md

   * Support React component with [`react-hot`](https://github.com/gaearon/react-hot-loader) loader

 ### Rollup.js configuration

-Rollup.js bundler is used only in production build.

 The configuration file is located at [`web/rollup.config.js`](web/rollup.config.js).
 It is similar to Webpack configuration.